digitallawyer/openlegaldictionary/_definitions/indefeasible.md

 ---
 title: Indefeasible
 permalink: "/definitions/indefeasible.html"
 body: That whlch cannot be defeated, revoked, or made void.
-This term Is usually applied to an estate or right which cannot be defeated
+This term is usually applied to an estate or right which cannot be defeated
 published_at: '2018-07-07'
 layout: post